 Pirated satellite feeds revealing U.S. media personalities' contemptuous plans for their viewers come full circle in Spin.
 TV out-takes appropriated from network satellite feeds unravel the tightly spun fabric of television, a system which silences public debates and furthers the intolerance of anyone outside the pack of journalists, politicians, spin doctors and televangelists who manufacture the news.
 Spin moves through the L.A. rebellion and the floating TV talk-show called the 1992 U.S. presidential election.
-Written by

 Did You Know?

 1992 was the year of kings.
 There was the L.A.P.D. beating of Rodney King videotaped from an apartment balcony and the hovering coverage of TV cameras and helicopters circling the city as the public rebelled.
 It was nearly twenty-five years after the assassination of Dr. Martin Luther King and Bill Clinton, a child of the '60s, was campaigning to become commander-in-chief, a king among the contenders.

 Hold on just a minute, here's Larry King.

 Then there was Larry King, who was ...